 |Launched||1 Dec 1913|

 Contributor: C. Peter Chen

 ww2dbaseThe four Kongo-class ships were the first modern warships in the Japanese Navy.
 They were designed by Britain's Sir George Thurston, and strongly influenced the design of the forthcoming Tiger-class battlecruisers.
-They were originally rated as "battlecruisers", but pre-WW2 rearmament reclassified them as battleships, though they were relatively lightly armed and armored when compared to their modern battleship counterparts.
+They were originally rated as battlecruisers, but 1933-1934 reconstruction and rearmament at Kure reclassified them as battleships.

 Visitor Submitted Comments